AdamBoley/Project-Beergate/README.md

 - Lowercase AddReview and UpdateReview `keywords` field input - done
 - After submitting a User Review Form, add a link to submit a new review to the success text box - done
 - Simplify views.py class names - done
+- Add blank and null to Hops field, modify input label to be specifically optional - done

 Rejected: